Karlcxu/KarlChoiReviews/_posts/1851-05-01-Modern-Chess.md

 ### Overall: 4/5 (Good)

-*Notes: As president of my high school's chess club, I enjoy this game and its strategy.
-However, it does get a little repetitive.*
+*Notes: Can get repetetive and boring, but is fun if you are looking for a real mental stand-off.*

-*Reviewed on 1/30/2019*
+*Reviewed on 1/30/2019 - Updated on 3/28/2020*